OlcorOlcor/OpenPresentationsForEducation/progress-log.md

 ## 12.1.2024
 - Began writing my own grammar for my markdown extension.
 - Currently the grammar detects headings and inline elements like bolded text.

+## 13.1.2024
+- Grammar now detects unordered lists.
+- Tried detecting paragraphs, but there are some issues with detecting end of lines.
+  - Tree splitter seems to 'combine' multiple eol into one character.
+  - Possible solution: writing an external scanner in C to detect these tokens.